🥋 Brazilian Jiu-Jitsu

 White Belt

 Learned fundamentals, positional hierarchy, and basic submissions.
-Focused on survival and getting comfortable guard.
+Focused on survival, guard, and getting comfortable under pressure.

 Blue Belt